-Back issues of the Club’s journal, Scottish Birds, can now be downloaded for free and in searchable PDF format here or from the Biodiversity Heritage Library website.
+Back issues of the Club’s journal, Scottish Birds, can now be downloaded for free and in searchable PDF format here (up to Scottish Birds 33(4) (2013)) or from the Biodiversity Heritage Library website (up to Scottish Birds 35(4)(2015)).
 For information on the current issue of Scottish Birds, please click here.

 Scottish Bird News

 Editors: Jimmy Maxwell and Ian Francis

 The quarterly magazine of the SOC until March 2009, Scottish Bird News is now provided under the cover of Scottish Birds.

 Scottish Bird News (SBN) has now been digitised and is available online at the Biodiversity Heritage library or can now be downloaded for free and in searchable PDF format here (from Volume 29 onwards up to Scottish Birds 33(4) (2013))

 The views expressed in articles in SBN are not necessarily the policy of the SOC.